paulskirk53/Observatory-wiki/User Guide/User guide.md

 There is nothing else to do with the monitor program at present, note that it's a handy visual for the dome azimuth, which we're interested in because we need to manually align and initialise the telescope.

 ## Anydesk - remote operation
-In conjunction with the Monitor program mentioned above, in order to remotely amange the observatory from home, run [[Anydesk]] on both computers.
+In conjunction with the Monitor program mentioned above, in order to remotely manage the observatory from home, run [[Anydesk]] on both computers.
 Anydesk is free for personal use

 ## Initialising the telescope
 The point of this is to ensure the telescope electronic controller is aligned with the sky.
 A rough initialistaion can be done as below and is good enough to send the scope to an object which can then be platesolved to get an accurate sky position: